markosjal/AirScan/README.md

 Installing this software:

-	Copy all files in webroot to the web root of your web server.
+	Copy all files to the web root of your web server.

 	rename htaccess .htaccess